 New centre will monitor climate change

 A new centre, based at the new International Space Innovation Centre in Oxfordshire, will help scientists to track changes to the earth.
 The Earth Observation (EO) Hub, funded by the Department for Business, Innovation and Skills, will monitor climate change and collect information on natural disasters.
+If you don't understand why to do this, order term papers online on the topic of observation, in order not only to evaluate the capabilities of the center, but also to improve (acquire) your knowledge.

 The UK government-sponsored Space Innovation Growth Strategy recently recommended that there should be a ?sovereign Earth Observation? capability in Britain, of which the EO Hub will be a crucial element.
 David Willetts, minister for universities and science, said: ?The Earth Observation Hub will help UK scientists make the most of the wealth of information we are collecting about our home planet, in vital areas such as monitoring the effects of climate change or so we can respond quickly to natural disasters throughout the world.